Orthographic Projection or Orthogonal projection is a process of representing three-dimensional objects in two dimensions.

 In first angle projection, Orthographic Projection views are created keeping the object in the first quadrant.
 First angle projection is mainly used in India and other Asian countries.

-In first angle projection, top view is placed above the front view and side view is next to the front view.
+In the first angle projection, the top view is placed above the front view and the side view is next to the front view.

 Third Angle Projection

-In third angle projection, the top view is placed below the front view and side view is next to the front view.
+In the third angle projection, the top view is placed below the front view and the side view is next to the front view.

 Rules Of Orthographic Projection